fmartin5/type-checking/README.md

 - Does not aim to cover any DOM API type.
 - Does not aim to cover complex constrained string types like email address etc.
 - Does not aim to offer custom type constructor.
-- Aims to provide readable error messages: automatically skips irrelevant lines of the stack trace related to engine internal functions.
+- Aims to provide readable error messages.

 - Does not rely on Symbol.toStringTag